Subhajit005/KnowAboutMe/README.md

 <div align='left'>
 <ul>
-        <li>Working as Data Engineer, to migrate data from AWS to GCP to save the executional cost on CLoud. </li>
+        <li>Working as Data Engineer, to migrate data from AWS to GCP to save the executional cost on Cloud. </li>
         <li>Worked as Abinitio Developer, created pipelines to make the data as per OfCom complients.</li>
         <li>Worked as Abinitio Developer, created multiple generic processes and process improvements of legacy system.</li>
 </ul>